-From time to time, the fair value of assets associated with individual donor-restricted endowment funds may fall below the level that the donor or OK UPMIFA requires the Foundation to retain as a fund of perpetual duration.
-No deficit balances of this nature were reported in unrestricted net assets at June 30, 2013 or 2012.
+From time to time, the fair value of assets associated with individual donor-restricted endowment funds may fall below the level that the donor or UPMIFA requires the Foundation to retain as a fund of perpetual duration.
+No deficit balances of this nature were reported in unrestricted net assets at June 30, 2014 or 2013.